• Skip to main content

 Preparing

-Remove the outer leaves and then slice into pieces.
+Remove the outer leaves and then slice the cabbage into pieces.
 Wash under running water and remove the core.

 Recipes